abderrahmanebnd/abderrahmanebnd/README.md

-# Hi there, I'm Abderrahmane 👋
+# Hi there, I'm Abderrahmane

 ## 💫 About Me
-I'm a third-year Computer Science student at the Higher School of Computer Science ESI-SBA.
-I'm currently diving deep into MERN stack to build dynamic web applications and collaborating on an exciting university project in web development.
-Whether you need help with coding challenges or creative problem-solving, feel free to reach out!
+I’m a full stack developer with expertise in MERN Stack (MongoDB, Express.js, React.js, Node.js), along with SQL databases, TypeScript, and Next.js for modern, SEO-friendly, and highly optimized application, feel free to reach out!
 ---

 ## 🌐 Connect with Me